jasonbra1n/ae/README.md

 # Celestial Dragon Egg

 Welcome to the **Celestial Dragon Egg** project!
-This is an interactive web-based experiment featuring a draggable, spinning egg with cosmic particles and immersive audio effects.
-Built with vanilla JavaScript, this project showcases dynamic movement, Web Audio API sound design, and haptic feedback for a unique user experience.
+This is an interactive web-based experiment featuring a draggable, spinning egg with cosmic particles, a nebula background, and immersive audio effects.
+Built with vanilla JavaScript, HTML, and CSS, this project showcases dynamic movement, Web Audio API sound design, and haptic feedback for a mystical user experience.
 The long-term vision is to make the egg more interactive, enabling it to learn from user interactions and communicate in creative ways.

 ## Features

 - **Interactive Egg**: Click or touch the egg to drag it across the screen.
-Release it to watch it spin and slow down naturally.
+Release it to watch it spin and slow down with inertia.
-- **Cosmic Particles**: 80 randomly positioned particles animate in the background for a celestial ambiance.
+- **Cosmic Visuals**:
+  - 80 twinkling particles scatter across a nebula-like background with fractal noise.
+  - The egg features a glowing gradient, a dragon emblem, and a pulsing shadow effect.
 - **Audio Effects**:
-  - A satisfying "tap" sound plays when you start dragging the egg.
+  - A satisfying "tap" sound (800 Hz sine wave) plays when you start dragging.
-  - A binaural hum with adjustable pitch plays during dragging, based on your drag speed.
+  - A binaural hum (77 Hz left, 117 Hz right, 40 Hz beat) with pitch tied to drag speed plays during movement, fading out over 0.3s on release.
-  - The hum fades out smoothly over 0.3 seconds when you release the egg.
 - **Haptic Feedback**: Vibration patterns enhance the experience on supported devices (e.g., mobile).
-- **Responsive Design**: The egg stays centered on window resize when not being dragged.
+- **Responsive Design**: The egg centers itself on window resize when idle.

 ## Demo